mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 **It is important to look at the polarity (positive & negative) of the wires coming from the battery in relation to the polarity on the Mayfly board.**

-Not all manufacturers configure their batteries the same way and you might receive a battery thatis wired backwards.
+Not all manufacturers configure their batteries the same way and you might receive a battery that is wired in reverse from the way the Mayfly is set up.

 Each battery connector on the Mayfly will have a `plus (+)` and `minus (-)` symbol printed on the circut board.
-The battery will have two wires attached to it, a `positive (red)` and a `negative (black)`.
+The battery will have two wires attached to the connector, a `positive (red)` and a `negative (black)`.
 These must match up when connecting the battery to the Mayfly `(red + & black -)`.
 If your battery does not match up you will need to change the wires so they do.

 **CONNECTING A BATTERY WITH INCORRECT POLARITY CAN BE HAZARDOUS TO YOUR WELL BEING AND TO THE MAYFLY**